mitmedialab/music-signaling/README.md

 In this version, a client example is provided that will monitor your gmail inbox -- when a new email comes in, tracks you have uploaded and that you are listening to will be modified in a stylistically relevant way to let you know.
 Follow the steps below to get started.

-Yes, it is a clunky project using Python for audio processing and only a CLI.
-That's why it's a prototype, be gentle!
+[Yes, it is a clunky project doing a hefty amount of audio processing with only a CLI.
+That's why it's a prototype, be gentle!]

-# STUDY PARTICIPANTS/ DEMO 1
+# STUDY PARTICIPANTS: INSTALLATION AND EMAIL CLIENT SETUP

-## How to run this platform (Tested for Ubuntu/ OS X):
+## How to run this platform (Ubuntu/ OS X support only):
 ### You only need to run these steps once.
 1. Clone this repository to your local machine.
 2. You will need portaudio if you don't have it already: